POLICE CHIEF-CITY MANAGER WORKSHOP PRESENTER CHANGE

 The inaugural meeting included a review of the mission of RAC, creation of broad-based research topics/areas of concentration for further consideration, and suggested research requirements, preferences, and selection standards related to future POST Calls for Proposals.
 The next RAC meeting will be held in January 2014.

-Questions about the Research Advisory Council may be directed to Bureau Chief Bryon Gustafson, Standards, Evaluation, & Research Bureau, at (916) 227-4832.
+Questions about the Research Advisory Council may be directed to Bureau Chief Bryon Gustafson, Standards, Evaluation, and Research Bureau, at (916) 227-4832.

 PUBLIC SAFETY DISPATCHER 2013 SYMPOSIUM